cassaundra/col/README.md

 ### Rules

-- *Sources should be written in UTF-8 plain text.
 - Space and tab characters are ignored.
 - There are a finite number of columns, defined by the source.
 Each has a finite instruction set and a memory stack of no official max capacity (depends on implementation).
 - Lines (separated by line feeds) represent columns, where the line index maps to the column index (e.g. first line is column \#0).
+Leading and trailing empty lines are ignored.
 - When an instruction stack has completed execution, it repeats.
-- *Values are unsigned 8-bit integers.
-If a program accepts user input, it's interpreted as UTF-8 and translated into an unsigned 8-bit integer.
 - Each column may switch its "remote" stack, which is by default itself (so `^`, `v`, and `s` yield no change).
 - The columns are organized conceptually as a circle, wrapping at either end.
 - The runtime user's input is also represented as a stack.
-- If any operation cannot be performed, the value zero is used.
+- If any operation cannot be performed, the value zero is used instead.
 	- Dividing by zero results in zero being pushed to the local stack.
-	- Attempting to pop a value from an empty stack (whether it be local, remote, or user input) results in zero being used instead.
+	- Attempting to pop a value from an empty stack (whether it be local, remote, or user input) results in zero being returned instead.
 - The defined remote stack of a column persists between executions.

-\* Depends on the implementation.
+- The program terminates only upon the terminator character, `@`.

 ### Implementation